jj-zhu/jj-zhu.github.io/index.md

 To get in touch, click the icon at the bottom of the page.
 There are sometimes delays in my response to emails, please be patient.

-### Upcoming events
-- July 20 - 31, 2026.
-I will be giving a lecture series on
- "Computational Gradient Flows and Optimal Transport" at Peking University, at the School of Mathematical Sciences.
-The lecture series information is [in this link](https://www.math.pku.edu.cn/amel/sqxx/172097.htm).

 ### Recent talks (selected)
 - [SIAM UQ 2026 Minisymposium, Gradient Flows for Uncertainty Quantification: New Algorithms and Applications](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=87237)